Planning Panels Victoria

 A panel may be appointed to consider other matters such as planning permits referred or called in by the Minister for Planning or applied for in conjunction with a planning scheme amendment.

-Advisory committees may also be appointed by the Minister to consider specific proposals or to review planning policies.
+Advisory committees may also be appointed by the Minister to consider specific proposals or to review planning policies in accordance with specific terms of reference.

 Panel hearings are conducted in a relatively informal manner.
-People are encouraged to represent themselves and may be present at the hearings at any time.
+People are encouraged to represent themselves.
 Hearings are open to the public.

-Directions hearings and panel hearing dates for a planning scheme amendment can be arranged before the the exhibition period commences.
+Directions hearings and panel hearing dates for a planning scheme amendment are usually set before the exhibition period commences.

 Panel and advisory committee reports